ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Utilities Manual.md

 #### aku.conf

-when aku is executed, it first reads aku.conf file(aku configuration file) to obtain information necessary for Altibase data synchronization.
+aku configuration file.
+When aku is executed, it first reads aku.conf file to obtain necessary information for Altibase data synchronization.
 Prior to executing aku, you should generate the aku.conf file in the $ALTIBASE_HOME/conf directory, using the provided sample file named aku.conf.sample from the Altibase package.

 The aku.conf.sample file is as follows: